AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

 >
 >If you do not add any script before the landing page activity, no profile existence check will be performed in Adobe Experience Platform.
 When the landing page is submitted and the profile doesn't exist, it will be created in Adobe Experience Platform with the attributes from the landing page.

-Detailed information on how to configure a JavaScript code activity are available in [this page](https://experienceleague.adobe.com/docs/campaign/automation/workflows/wf-activities/action-activities/sql-code-and-JavaScript-code.html#JavaScript-code).

 Here is a sample workflow using the JavaScript code activities before and after a landing page:

 ![](assets/ac-lp-wkf.png){width="70%"}